lundeen-bryan/EZLogger_SLN/README.md

 3. **Make Changes**:
    You can now make changes to the code on your local machine.
 If you make any significant changes, feel free to submit a pull request back to the main repository.

+## Versioning Strategy

+### Version Reset (April 2025)

+As of April 2025, I've transitioned to [Semantic Versioning 2.0.0](https://semver.org/) to provide more clarity around my release cycle and to better communicate the impact of changes to my codebase.

+#### Why We Changed

+Previously, my versioning strategy started at v1.0.0 despite the project being in early development stages.
+To better reflect the pre-release nature of my software and to align with industry standards, I've reset my versioning to start at v0.0.1.

+#### New Versioning Scheme

+My new versioning follows these principles:

+- **Development Phase (0.x.y)**:
+  - Starting at v0.0.1
+  - Minor version (0.x.0) increments with new features
+  - Patch version (0.0.x) increments with bug fixes

+- **Production Release (≥1.0.0)**:
+  - v1.0.0 will mark our first stable release
+  - Major version (x.0.0) increments with breaking changes
+  - Minor version (0.x.0) increments with backward-compatible new features
+  - Patch version (0.0.x) increments with backward-compatible bug fixes

+#### Implementation Date

+This versioning change was implemented on 2025-04-08 with the release of v0.0.1, replacing all previous versioning.

 ## Contributing